Rruvri/Hub2/README.txt

         -> If completed, move up next goals
     !
 Move dict interactions to a general function for DRY reuse !
 Decorator for while true menu holding
+    -> Implementing comparison between previous login and current date -> if daily goals set yesterday and today is after yesterday, update goals